There are several ways that homeowners, with the help of a licensed HVAC technician, can work on air conditioning maintenance throughout the year.

 Let’s say we have one of those August days where it’s about 80 degrees, but the skies are overcast, and the humidity is thick.
 Your air conditioning system doesn’t seem to be doing a lot to help everyone breathe a little easier.

 The problem might lie in the condensate drain.
 When a condensate drain doesn’t do its job–to drain water from the system–the air conditioner will not function properly and the excess of water in the system makes humidity reduction virtually impossible.

 This is another fix that can be done DIY but might benefit from some professional assistance.
 If you have a stiff wire, you can pass it through the drain channels to try and get everything cleared.
 Or you can call us, and we’ll come out and do it for you.

 The smartest approach is to have an annual inspection done just before the weather really gets warm.
-Studies have shown that regular checkups can result in direct savings on your energy bill, along with indirect savings in what you end up not spending on repairs or needing to replace a system earlier than you otherwise might.
-Furthermore, licensed technicians are trained to have a holistic view of your entire air conditioning system and to spot problems before they rear their ugly head on the summer’s hottest days.
+Studies have shown that regular checkups can result in direct savings on your energy bill, along with indirect savings on repairs or the need to replace a system earlier than you otherwise might.

-Climate Care serves the Central Valley as a family-owned business, from Sacramento to Stockton and Modesto and more.
-We understand how much most people want to be able to fix things themselves, but we also know how much we can help them save in the long run through simple maintenance checkups.
+We understand many people want conduct ac maintenance themselves, but we also know how much we can save them in the long run through simple regular checkups.

 Our family-owned and locally operated company prioritizes your comfort and safety.
 Count on our fully trained & licensed HVAC professionals to get the job done right, every time!